DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 https://github.com/DavesCodeMusings/school-coding-lab/blob/fleet/rpi/fleet/install_ansible.sh

-1. Copy the script to your Raspberry Pi and save it as _install_ansible.sh_
+1. Copy the contents of the script to your Raspberry Pi and save it as _install_ansible.sh_
 2. Run the script with the command `bash install_ansible.sh`

 See below for an example.